greenCircuit/toolkart/devops/vm/README.md

 - need to port forward 8006:8006 from VM to local host, guest IP = vm IP, host ip = 127.0.0.1
 - attached to NAT
 - webrowser 127.0.0.1:8006
+- need to click all advances setting in virtual box cpu setting so can create vms
+    -   Will get this error otherwise `TASK ERROR: KVM virtualisation configured, but not available.
+Either disable in VM configuration or enable in BIOS.`